-Between May and December is ideal for game viewing, while the rainy months from January to March are amazing in their own way.
-The wildlife are always there, it’s just easier to spot them when it’s dry.
+When is the best time to visit Etosha National Park?
+Between May and September (winter) is best for game viewing when animals seek out the waterholes, and the rainy months from January to March (summer) are amazing in their own way.
+The wildlife are always there, it’s just easier to spot them when it’s dry in wintertime.

 With eight months of peak game viewing, Etosha National Park, like the rest of Namibia, is almost a year-round destination.
 The Kruger Park in South Africa has a much shorter safari season from June to September and with heavy thundershowers, thick bush and major rivers, game viewing during the summer months in the Kruger is almost impossible.

 Etosha, by contrast, even in the short wet season offers great game viewing opportunities all year long as there are no rivers, the bush is not as dense as the Kruger and wildlife concentrations, in general, are higher in Etosha.
 Rain fall comes in short powerful storms allowing plenty of game viewing and photographic activities before and afterwards.
 It being summer, the rains also bring a welcome cool to the air; and there's nothing quite like a summer thunderstorm.